mxweaver/react-conway/README.md

 ### `seed: string`

-When set, it this value will determine the initial state of the simulation (also known as a _seed_).
+When set, this value will determine the initial state of the simulation.
 Otherwise, the initial state will be random.

 ### `scale: number = 4`